Sebastian-Pellizzari-Accenture/Udacity__Java-Web-Developer__Web-Services-and-APIs__FINAL-PROJECT/README.md

 ![](/images/Screenshot+2026-09-07+085735.png)

 #### Consume data from external services
-The Vehicles API is able to consume information from the separate Boogle Maps and Pricing Service APIs, and return that information as part of the vehicle information for a single vehicle.
+The Vehicles API is able to consume information from the separate Boogle Maps and Pricing Service APIs, and return that information as part of the vehicle information for a single vehicle. \
-Manually sending a POST request: \
+Manual request: \
 ![](/images/Screenshot+2026-09-04+155339.png)

 In the swagger documentation: \